bandframework/Bfrescox/docs/tox_usage.rst

     the coverage file
-  * The test runs the package code in the local clone rather than code installed into Python so that coverage results accessed through web services such as Coveralls are clean and straightforward
+  * The test runs the package code in the local clone rather than code installed into Python so that coverage results accessed through web services such as CodeCov are clean and straightforward
   * If the environment variable ``COVERAGE_FILE`` is set, then this is the coverage file that will be written to.
 If it is not specified, then the coverage results are written to ``.coverage_bfrescox`` for |bfrescox| or